UP2024660/UP2024660.github.io/docs/README.md

 ------------------------------------------------------
 ------------------------INFO--------------------------

-Mark Voss is a Twenty Year Old Computer Science Student at the University of Portsmouth.
+Mark Voss is a Twenty One Year Old Computer Science Student at the University of Portsmouth.
 He Averaged 80.9% in his first year studies, and is currently partaking in his second year of studies in Portsmouth.

 Mark is proficcient in Python, having started coding in the language when he was 13 years old.
 For his first year project, Mark had to create a pattern that updated based on User Input.